mwargan/JustBookr/readme.md

 git add .
 git commit -m "Commit Message" git push origin master
-# DONE - us the next step only if on Elastic Beanstalk
+# DONE - use the next step only if on Elastic Beanstalk
 eb deploy JustBookr
 ```